 While I'm hesitant to say "omg avoid these hosts," I have to pass along knowledge I've gained first-hand from working with hundreds and hundreds of websites utilizing Thrive Architect.

 I would stay away from GoDaddy.
 Although I have successfully managed many sites on GoDaddy that use Thrive Architect, in recent months there are many issues starting to crop up pertaining to server settings and the plugins being slow to load, breaking when updating, and simply not working.
-Just avoid shared hosting and GoDaddy hosts.
+Just avoid GoDaddy plans altogether.

 Tweak Your PHP Settings